AudaciousBovine/DredgeMooTemplate/README.md

 ## ModName.csproj.user
 - make sure to change to your own DREDGE filepath

+## default_config.json
+- The default config the game uses
+- This will show up in the game Mod menu
+- examples of all the config types are inside
+- rename them as needed

 ## Assets
 - any assets the mod uses go in here in their respective folders

 ## Assets/Localization/en.json
 - holds the string values for the english localization that the game replaces the addresses in code with
-- address format is "Username.Modname.Category.SpecificCategory
+- address format is "Modname.Category.SpecificCategory"

 ## Images
 - Just my own media asset images I use when making a DREDGE mod page
 - Just link to these images to have them in README files and such
-- Free to use by anyone (Credits maybee)
+- Free to use by anyone
 ![Mod Updates](/Images/DredgeUpdates.png)
 ![Mod Description](/Images/DredgeDescription.png)
 ![Mod Installation](/Images/DredgeInstallation.png)